Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Experiments

 \subsection{Results for GNN4LP}

-In order to provide a unified perspective on how distribution shift affects link prediction models, each GNN4LP method was trained and tested across five seeded runs on versions of ogbl-collab and ogbl-ppa split by Common Neighbors, Shortest-Path, and Preferential-Attachment.
-Examining the results, we have the two following key observations.
+In order to provide a unified perspective on how distribution shift affects link prediction models, GNN4LP models were trained and tested across five seeded runs on versions of ogbl-collab, ppa, and ddi split by: Common Neighbors, Shortest-Path, and Preferential-Attachment.
+Examining the results, we have the following three key observations.